A Complete Guide to the Ruby Programming World

 - Great application performance.
 The clean code ensures a smooth and trouble-free performance, delivering a pleasant customer experience.

 #3 Maintained by the community

 People tend to unite around great things, so no wonder Ruby has a huge, active, and motivated community.

-The best example is Ruby on Rails − the most popular and well-known framework for Ruby that has helped scores of projects get off the ground and achieve success.
+The best example is Ruby on Rails, the most popular framework for Ruby that has helped scores of projects get off the ground and achieve success.
 Ruby on Rails relies on conventions aimed at writing less code and avoiding repetition.
-Moreover, this framework is open source (read: free), which means using it costs nothing at all.
+Moreover, this framework is an open source (read: free), which means using it costs nothing at all.

 If you want to know how our team benefits from open source libraries, take a look at this list of the most popular gems we use at RubyGarage.

-Rubyists keep contributing to the Ruby ecosystem around the clock, old tools and gems getting updated while new ones are released.
+Ruby devotees, also known as Rubyists, keep contributing to the Ruby ecosystem around the clock, updating old tools and gems and releasing new ones.
 The community does a terrific job keeping Ruby fit for building applications of different complexities and for various business purposes.

 #4 Vibrant culture